 Publisher Alexander Pushkin.
 Literary Income of Pushkin

-The role of Pushkin in the evolution of Russian literary life remains completely unclear, and his name has hopelessly dropped out of the history of the emergence of professional writers in our Motherland.
+Pushkin's role in the evolution of Russian literary life remains completely incomprehensible, and in the history of the emergence of professional writers in our Motherland, Pushkin's name has hopelessly fallen out.
 Meanwhile, his role here is colossal.
-The...
+The literary fee—as...

-literary fee — like a salary — was established by Pushkin.
-By providing the material side of literary work, Pushkin gave many of his contemporaries the physical opportunity to create.
-Literary work, freeing writers from the tedious necessity of toiling in some office, ensured their freedom and independence.
-This book, which first appeared in a modest edition back in the thirties at the publishing house 'Academia', details how Pushkin the entrepreneur acted, what schemes he devised, how he negotiated with publishers and booksellers, where he succeeded and where he was groundlessly seduced by the desire for enrichment.
-'Soon after returning from exile, Pushkin hosted a lavish dinner at the Dominica restaurant.
-The enterprising hussar, Count Zavadovsky, sarcastically remarked on this: — However, Alexander Sergeyevich, it seems, your wallet is quite stuffed. — But I am richer than you, — the poet retorted, — you sometimes have to live frugally and wait for money from the village, while I have a constant income from the thirty-six letters of the Russian alphabet.'
+a salary—was established precisely by Pushkin.
+By ensuring the material side of literary work, Pushkin provided many of his contemporaries with the physical opportunity to create.
+Literary work, freeing writers from the tedious necessity of toiling in some bureaucracy, ensured their freedom and independence.
+How precisely Pushkin the entrepreneur acted, what schemes he constructed, how he negotiated with publishers and booksellers, where he succeeded and where he was groundlessly seduced by the desire for enrichment—this book, which was originally published in a modest edition back in the thirties by the publishing house "Academia," details in full.
+"Soon after returning from exile, Pushkin hosted a lavish dinner at the Dominica restaurant.
+The hussar, Count Zavadovsky, who entered, sarcastically remarked in this regard:— However, Alexander Sergeyevich, it is evident that your wallet is heavily stuffed. — But I am richer than you, — the poet retorted, — you sometimes have to get by and wait for money from the village, while I have a steady income from the thirty-six letters of the Russian alphabet."

-The role of Pushkin in the evolution of Russian literary life remains completely unclear, and his name has hopelessly dropped out of the history of the emergence of professional writers in our Motherland.
+Pushkin's role in the evolution of Russian literary life remains completely incomprehensible, and in the history of the emergence of professional writers in our Motherland, Pushkin's name has hopelessly fallen out.
 Meanwhile, his role here is colossal.
-The literary fee — like a salary — was established by Pushkin.
-By providing the material side of literary work, Pushkin gave many of his contemporaries the physical opportunity to create.
-Literary work, freeing writers from the tedious necessity of toiling in some office, ensured their freedom and independence.
-This book, which first appeared in a modest edition back in the thirties at the publishing house 'Academia', details how Pushkin the entrepreneur acted, what schemes he devised, how he negotiated with publishers and booksellers, where he succeeded and where he was groundlessly seduced by the desire for enrichment.
-'Soon after returning from exile, Pushkin hosted a lavish dinner at the Dominica restaurant.
-The enterprising hussar, Count Zavadovsky, sarcastically remarked on this: — However, Alexander Sergeyevich, it seems, your wallet is quite stuffed. — But I am richer than you, — the poet retorted, — you sometimes have to live frugally and wait for money from the village, while I have a constant income from the thirty-six letters of the Russian alphabet.'
+The literary fee—as a salary—was established precisely by Pushkin.
+By ensuring the material side of literary work, Pushkin provided many of his contemporaries with the physical opportunity to create.
+Literary work, freeing writers from the tedious necessity of toiling in some bureaucracy, ensured their freedom and independence.
+How precisely Pushkin the entrepreneur acted, what schemes he constructed, how he negotiated with publishers and booksellers, where he succeeded and where he was groundlessly seduced by the desire for enrichment—this book, which was originally published in a modest edition back in the thirties by the publishing house "Academia," details in full.
+"Soon after returning from exile, Pushkin hosted a lavish dinner at the Dominica restaurant.
+The hussar, Count Zavadovsky, who entered, sarcastically remarked in this regard:— However, Alexander Sergeyevich, it is evident that your wallet is heavily stuffed. — But I am richer than you, — the poet retorted, — you sometimes have to get by and wait for money from the village, while I have a steady income from the thirty-six letters of the Russian alphabet."

 Be the first to know about our current discounts, offers and new products!